 Sponsored by the Miami University Libraries and the Student Library Advisory Committee

-The Miami University Libraries provide many resources to support undergraduate research.
-The Miami University Libraries Award for Undergraduate Research Excellence is an annual award dedicated to celebrating the research conducted by undergraduates using library resources, and to helping student researchers at Miami become aware of the library services and resources that can enhance their research projects.
+The Miami University Libraries provide many resources to support undergraduate research, whether that be our librarians, our digital databases, our books, our technology, our archives and special collections, or our makerspace.
+The Miami University Libraries Award for Undergraduate Research Excellence is an annual award dedicated to celebrating research conducted by undergraduates using library resources.
+How have the libraries helped you?
+Tell us your research story!

 To apply for the LAURE award, you will need to submit four things:

 1. A double-spaced 750-1000 research story essay describing your research process and how you used library resources and expertise to support your research inquiry.
 Your essay should identify your research topic/question and help your readers share your interest in it, as you explain your library research process.
 You might for example describe research consultations with librarians, your use of electronic, print, or archival collections in developing your research topic, or your use of library spaces or digital tools in completing your project.
 You should also describe what you learned about the research process and how you responded and adapted to the inevitable challenges along the way.

 2. A copy of the reseach study, project, or paper.

 3. An abstract of between 150-250 words outlining the research question, methods, conclusion, and significance of your research study, project or paper.